 “Jab take Ek aurat ki zindagi mein aadmi nahi aata, uski zindagi safal nahi ho sakti?”

-Well, these are truth bombs that Rhea should drop to her own character Mili from Baabul before she could knock the socks off the well-meaning folks around her.
+Well, these are truth bombs that Rhea should drop on her character Mili from Baabul before she could knock the socks off the well-meaning folks around her.

 It’s okay to have separated parents…

-Thanks to films and their bizarre ways to stereotype individuals, children from broken families often bore problematic character shades.
-This ‘unfortunate’ group of people often attained nirvana after meeting a member of the opposite sex who grew up in a happy (and often loud) family.
+Thanks to films and their bizarre ways of stereotyping individuals, children from broken families often bore problematic character shades.
+This ‘unfortunate’ group of people attained nirvana after meeting a member of the opposite sex who grew up in a happy (and often loud) family.

 The ’70s exotica, repackaged